Ananyakumarisingh/Alpine/README.md

 ### How To Use ✅

-First, you have to have to go to the `Home Page`.
-There you have to click on the account to get a pop window where there is a sign-up using your Email Address.
-There you can explore the home page or go to the Main page and By set the Time Tracker into their projects.
-Then click on start the Time user can see their activities in the calendar and Dashboard sections and save our Daily report on the Report page also users can Tag their activities.
+First, it will direct us to the sign-in page you can go to sign-up and after singing-in explore the `Home Page` or you can directly explore the `Home Page`.
+After signing-in you will be directed to the `User's profile page` it will contain all the details of the user and from there you can `Sign-out` too.
+You can explore the `Products page`.

 ---

+### Areas Under Progress ⚒️

+- `Cart Page`
+- `Payment Page`
+- `Responsiveness`

-### Technology we used....🔧
+### Technology we used 🔧

 - `HTML`
 - `CSS`